-How to Interpret Mold Test Results
+How to Interpret Mold Test Results or

-aka What do My Mold Test Results Mean?
+What do "My Mold Test Results Mean"?

-3. Detailed explanation of the results and what the results mean.
+- A detailed explanation of the results and what the results mean.

-This is the most basic of data that should accompany any testing data.
+- This is the most basic of data that should accompany any testing data.
 If you do not have this data, then apparently you did not hire a professional.
-Professionals do not let clients draw their own conclusions.
+Professionals do not let clients (laymen) draw their own conclusions.

-What are permissible limits of mold?
+What are the permissible limits of mold?

 There are No Federal or State Agency established Maximum Exposure Limits (MEL) or threshold level values for airborne indoor mold.
-So there are no government standards for mold.
+So there are no federal government standards for mold.

 Why are there no standards for mold levels?

-If there are no government established mold standards, what do people follow?
+If there are no government-established mold standards, what do people follow?

 How do you compare (interpret) the sampling data from mold spore trap air samples?

 You should not expect that any company testing for mold would only provide raw laboratory data.
 All lab data must be summarized by the mold consultant explaining the results of the testing performed.
 The environmental professional needs to put forth standards for judging what is an acceptable, tolerable, or normal quantity of mold.
-The results of samples taken in all situations cannot be interpreted without physical inspection of the contaminated area or without considering the building’s characteristics and the factors that led to the present condition.
+The results of samples taken in all situations cannot be interpreted without a physical inspection of the contaminated area or without considering the building’s characteristics and the factors that led to the present condition.

 Aspergillus/Penicillium are early colonizers of damp building materials.

-Acsocpores and basidiospores are common outdoor mold, when found inside their presence may be the time of year or poorly filtered outdoor air
+Ascospores and basidiospores are common outdoor mold, when found inside their presence may be the time of year or poorly filtered outdoor air

 To establish a baseline for any particular site, professionals compare indoor and outdoor mold spore levels.
 Meaning when you do a mold assessment you collect indoor samples and at least one outdoor or background sample.